 2. Western Kentucky University

 Another top military-friendly school is Western Kentucky University (WKU).
 For six consecutive years, WKU has been ranked as a “Best for Vets 4-year College” by Military Times Edge magazine.
 Mindful of those wanting to study who also is active in the military, WKU has provided a regional campus for those stationed at Fort Knox for the last 41 years.
 Military-related students at WKU can also enjoy “Textbooks for Troops”.
-For veterans or dependants looking for an online program, WKU may be the answer since they offer 50-degree programs entirely online.
+For veterans or dependants looking for an online program, WKU may be the answer.
+As one of the best military friendly online colleges in the country, they offer 50-degree programs entirely online.
 To provide relief and therapy for veterans who need it, WKU has CanDoo, a golden retriever Therapy Dog.
 Therapy dogs have been proven to relieve stress and raise spirits.
 To further help currently serving military students, WKU offers a special tuition rate of $250 per credit.

 3. University of South Carolina- Columbia